 Requirements (instructions and definitions) Consistency with requirements Distribution Customers for a Regulatory Year are the average number of active National Meter Identifiers (NMIs) in Energex's network in that year.
 The average is calculated as the average of the number of NMIs on the first day of the Regulatory Year and on the last day of the Regulatory Year.
 Customer numbers have been calculated as the average of the beginning and end of year figures.
 Each NMI is counted as a separate customer.
 Both energised and de-energised NMIs must be counted.
 Extinct NMIs must not be counted.
 Energex has calculated all customer numbers as the number of "active" NMIs inclusive of both "energised" and "de-energised" NMIs.
 Energex must report Customer Numbers broken down by customer class in accordance with the Customer numbers have been broken down by customer type using the definitions specified by

 Requirements (instructions and definitions) Consistency with requirements categorisations specified by the AER. the AER.

-Three key sources of data were used to produce the number of customers by customer type.
-PEACE, PoN and SLIM as detailed in Table 3.4.12 below:
+Three key sources of data are as detailed in Table 3.4.12 below: